yosko99/Rexlan.shop/README.md

 This projects uses MongoDB as database, so to run it you will need to use local MongoDB database or MongoDB atlas. <br/>
 After setting up your database and receiving your MONGO_URI you can continue to the next section ⬇.

+## Openweather API

+If you want your 'cart' tab to detect your current location you can go and get yourself an ``API`` key from https://openweathermap.org/ . <br/>
+But dont worry it is not required for running the app 😄.

 ## Environment variables instructions

 You will need to create .env file in the main directory and in the frontend directory. <br/>
 Follow .env.example variables as an example and fill them with your own data. <br/>

 ### .env File in the main directory